 To live means to learn, and life is a continuous lesson.
 When, however, you have grown up conditioned to believe what is right and wrong according to religion, and told that to doubt religion means to go to hell, naturally you become afraid of seeking true knowledge.
 You stop searching to find the truth, to learn, and hence to grow as a human being.

-As you can see, the negative effects of religion on society are tremendous.
+As you can see, the negative effects of religion on society are enormous.
 To blindly follow a religion, or any other ideology, simply means to restrict your perception, suppress yourself, and live in hypocrisy — in other words, to live in suffering and misery.

 Many people choose to follow religion, even though they suffer from this choice, simply because religion frees them from personal responsibility.
 To live spontaneously one has to take responsibility for oneself, and this is certainly painful.
-Life is made of choices, and to make the right choices is not always easy.
-So people prefer not to chose for themselves, but to have others chose for them.
-They prefer to walk on paths made by others, instead of creating their on path.
-But unless we stop having an authority to tell us what to do or what not to do, will never be free.
+Life is made up of choices, and to make the right choices is not always easy.
+So people prefer not to chose for themselves, but to have others choose for them.
+They prefer to walk on paths made by others, instead of creating their on paths.
+But unless we stop having an authority tell us what to do or what not to do, will never be free.
 And unless we are free, we will never be happy and peaceful.

 ‘Only sheep need a shepherd.’ ~Voltaire